ginaomo/LITA-CLASS-DOCUMENTATION-HR-_DATA-/README.md

-The column chat was us to represent different age group with their total number or employees which slows that the age band between 35-44 have the highest level of employees this perfect arrange of the age groups was gotten in absending order by creating a condition column as sorting the age  with interesting levels re-arrangement. the table chat shows the Job roles in which they most dissactisfied which is laboratory scientist followed by reaseach scientist
+The column chat was us to represent different age group with their total number or employees which slows that the age band between 35-44 have the highest level of employees this perfect arrange of the age groups was gotten in absending order by creating a condition column as sorting the age  with ascending levels, re-arrangement.
+Thus the table chat below shows the Job roles in which they most dissactisfied which is laboratory scientist followed by reaseach scientist

 ![HR TABLE ANALYSIS AND COMPUTATION](https://github.com/user-attachments/assets/7033258f-8f2d-4d32-b904-5dc61f422f9b)